hanhanwu/Hanhan_Applied_DataScience/README.md

 * Normalize data into [0, 1] without min, max
   * We can use sigmoid function `exp(x)/(exp(x) + 1)` to normalize any real value into 0, 1 range
   * If we check the curve of sigmoid function, you can see that for any x that belongs to a real number, y is always between 0 and 1.
+* <b>Data Transformation</b>
+  * Transform non-normal distribution into normal distribution
+    * Besides minmax mentioned above, [sklean has multiple transform methods][78], some are even robust to outlisers.

 ## Deal With Imbalanced Data
 ### Sampling Methods